2009 Oregon State Beavers football team: Washington

-Oregon State has won 5 straight against the Huskies, including a 34–13 victory in Seattle last year.
-Oregon State will be celebrating Dad's Weekend as the Beavers will try to keep there very slim Rose Bowl chances alive.
+Oregon State won 5 straight games against the Huskies, including a 34–13 victory in Seattle.
+Oregon State celebrates Dad's Weekend as the Beavers will try to keep their Rose Bowl chances alive.
 Washington quarterback Jake Locker will make his return to Corvallis after leaving the field on a stretcher in 2007.

 Oregon State won for the sixth straight time as Sean Canfield passed for four touchdowns and Jacquizz Rodgers added 159 yards rushing and two touchdowns.
 The other half of the Rodgers Brothers, James caught two touchdown passes and ran the opening second half kickoff to the one-yard line that really put the game away.
 Jake Locker passed for three touchdowns for the Huskies.